Western Illinois University: Macomb Campus

 Student absence policy

-- In emergency situations Student Development and Orientation (298-1884) will notify instructors by e-mail.
+- In emergency situations Student Development Office (298-1884) will notify instructors by e-mail.

 - Student academic integrity policy